ShabdKumar/MaterialUI-TextFields/README.md

 ## 1. Introduction

 A **Text-Field** is a space where users are allowed to type any text into the app.
-Text-fields allows user to implement various activities on the inserted text i.e. cut, copy, paste, auto-correction, validation etc. If you click on a text-field space, it will display the keyboard.
+Text-fields allow users to implement various activities on the inserted text i.e. cut, copy, paste, auto-correction, validation etc. If you click on a text-field space, it will display the keyboard.

 Below is an example of a Text-field: